NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 Why Perform Drift Detection for Model Outputs
 ---------------------------------------------

-The distribution of model outputs gives us a summary of the population's propensity with regards to the question the model is answering.
-If the model's population changes, then the propensity of the population will change and vice versa.
+The distribution of model outputs tells us how likely our population will do what the model predicts.
+If the model's population changes, then our populations' actions will be different.

-Changes to a model's population are very important to know as soon as possible because they directly affect the business results from operating a machine learning model.
+The difference in actions is very important to know as soon as possible because they directly affect the business results from operating a machine learning model.